DMSMS

 Diminishing manufacturing sources and material shortages (DMSMS) or diminishing manufacturing sources (DMS) is defined as: "The loss or impending loss of manufacturers of items or suppliers of items or raw materials."
 DMSMS and obsolescence are terms that are often used interchangeably.
 However, obsolescence refers to a lack of availability due to statutory or process changes and new designs, whereas DMSMS is a lack of sources or materials.

 Impact

-Although it is not strictly limited to electronic systems, much of the effort regarding DMSMS deals with electronic components that have a relatively short lifetime.
+Although DMSMS is not strictly limited to electronic systems, much of the effort regarding DMSMS deals with electronic components that have a relatively short lifetime.

 Causes

 Primary components

 DMSMS is a multifaceted problem because there are at least three main components that need to be considered.
 First, a primary concern is the ongoing improvement in technology.
 As new products are designed, the technology that was used in their predecessors becomes outdated, making it more difficult to repair the equipment.
 Second, the mechanical parts may be harder to acquire because fewer are produced as the demand for these parts decreases.
 Third, the materials required to manufacture a piece of equipment may no longer be readily available.